realeyes-media/re-next-test/hugo/content/career/mobile-dev.md

 RealEyes Media seeks a whip-smart, organized, talented, detailed, even-keeled, and über-dedicated native mobile application developer to join our team.
 Candidates must be proactive and naturally at home in an organic, team-centered environment.

 We are a fun, thriving, internationally-recognized streaming media development firm specializing in interactive application development using emerging technologies.
 Our work ranges from powerful administrative interfaces to major sports/entertainment & enterprise applications that support millions of users.
-Our clients include NBC Sports, Oracle, EA Games, Viacom,IBM and many others.
+Our clients include NBC Sports, Oracle, EA Games, Viacom, IBM and many others.
 Our applications focus on video-centric experiences, so if you like streaming video this is a good place for you.